jquerycordova/jquerycordova.github.io/index.md

 #### $(selector).camera(options)

-Allows an HTML element to receive an `success` event when a photo is taken with the device's camera.
+Allows an HTML element to receive a `success` event when a photo is taken with the device's camera.

 <blockquote>